KevinJoanReiss/blog-app-react/README.md

 # Getting Started with Blog App

-This projects contains a client and a server app which fetches the blog posts from internate.org.
+This project contains a client and a server application which fetch the blog posts from internate.org and count the words of each post.
 The client runs on port 3000 and the server on port 3001.
-Make sure that the ports are free to use or change the ports in the client and server app to your prefrences.
+Make sure that the ports are free to use or change the ports in the client and the server app to your prefrences.

 ## Server Setup